CeciliaSwe/portfolio-2nd/README.md

 - Button element cannot be descendant of anchor element and vice versa, resolved by wrapping anchor element in a div instead and style as a button (for modal "Play again").
 - All duplicate ids removed

+#### Bugs
+- Category and strike boxes appears off center on <320 px screens.
+It is only visible on the actual device and not on any mock up used.
+- Text "Start" appears off center inside the div on tablet deviced displayed vertically.
+It is only visible on the actual device and not on any mock up used.

 ### User stories testing